 What Is a Holding Company?

-A Holding Company is also referred to as a parent company, and in this, the Holding Company owns other companies.
-These companies owned by the Holding Company are referred to as subsidiaries.
+A holding company is a type of business entity that owns and controls other companies’ assets, such as stocks, subsidiaries, or other businesses.
+Instead of engaging in day-to-day operations, a holding company’s primary purpose is to manage its investments and oversee the strategic direction of its subsidiaries.
 The Holding Company holds the majority of the stocks of the subsidiaries.
 This also protects the interest of everyone since it disables any of the major stakeholders from taking over the subsidiary.
 The subsidiary company may be taking its own business decisions, and the stocks are held by the Holding Company just for the sake of organizational structure.

 You will also come across the term Sister Company.
 Sister Companies are the subsidiaries of the Holding Company that are conducting business in the same domain.
 The sister company may also have a joint venture partnership among them.

 There are certainly many benefits of Holding Companies.
 In this section, we have shared these pros with you.
 Go ahead and check them out now.